phu0ngng/nccl/ext-tuner/README.md

 ### 4. Error Handling

 Always return appropriate `ncclResult_t` values:
-- `ncclSuccess` for successful operations
+- `ncclSuccess` for successful or ignored operations
-- `ncclInternalError` for plugin-specific errors
+- `ncclInternalError` for plugin-specific errors.
+Returning an error is only advisable on plugin initialization and destruction, as the penalty users can pay for the overhead of a failed plugin call can be immense.
 - Other NCCL error codes as appropriate

 ## Getting Started